Henri slams LI, tri-state area; residents brace for flooding, storm surge

 Henri hits Long Island, NYC

-In Riverhead, the wind picked up substantially and the rain came in waves, with heavy downpours in between periods of light showers.
+In Riverhead Sunday morning, the wind picked up substantially and the rain came in waves, with heavy downpours in between periods of light showers.

 Officials kept an eye on the water because of the storm surge threat.
 Water rescue crews were briefed Sunday morning.